tsackton/taelgar/Species/Languages.md

 _Real world analog: Drankorian and its language family is broadly based on Hellenic and Romance languages, with some small variations_

 * **Drankorian**: The ancient language of Drankor, it is not commonly spoken anymore, although it is still a common scholarly tongue.
 Drankorian words are usually based on classic Latin or Greek.
-* **Sembaran**: A number of mutually understandable related languages and dialects spoken in Sembara and Addermarch, but with a number of loan words from Tollish and Zimkovan.
+* **Sembaran**: A number of mutually understandable related languages and dialects spoken in Sembara and Addermarch, but with a heavy influence from Old Tollish, and Zimkovan.
 Southern Sembaran is more purely Drankorian, and tends to use French-derived words, whereas northern Sembaran tends to use English.
 Mutually understandable with Tollish and in some cases, Isinguese.
 * **Chardonian**: A number of mutually understandable related languages and dialects spoken in the Chardonian Empire, but with some loan words from Northros languages.
 Self-consciously seen as the inheritors of the Drankorian language, and sometimes has similar sounds.
 Tends to use Latin or Italian, with the occasional "classical" Greek.
 * **Cymean**: A number of mutually understandable related languages and dialects spoken in the Cymean peninsula.
 Cymean words are usually based on Spanish or Portugese, but with some Italian.
 It is usually understood by speakers of Isinguese.
 * **Isinguese:** The language spoken in the now destroyed lands of the Istabor Alliance, but still spoken in some of the refugee communities including the [[Duchy of Maseau]] and the [[Refounded Alliance of Aurbez]].
 Based on Spanish or French, and is usually understood by speakers of Sembaran (especially southern Sembarans) or Cymean.